Rose McGowan: Personal life

 In the early 1990s, McGowan, then relatively unknown, was involved for two years with a man she refers to as William, who, she claims, kept buying her exercise equipment and fashion magazines in an effort to persuade her to get thinner.
 She developed an eating disorder in her unsuccessful efforts to get her weight down to 84 lb like the women in the magazines.
 "I never was able to get below 92 lb," she wrote later.
 "I felt like a failure."
 That relationship and the eating disorder ended in early 1993 when McGowan met Brett Cantor, a part-owner of Hollywood's Dragonfly nightclub.
 Cantor was stabbed to death in his house that July, and McGowan stated that his murder left her "shattered".
 The killing remains unsolved.

 McGowan had a three-and-a-half-year relationship with rock musician Marilyn Manson.
 After a formal engagement lasting two years, McGowan ended the relationship in 2001 over "lifestyle differences".
-Prior to the release of Grindhouse, there was speculation that McGowan was dating director Robert Rodriguez.
+Before the release of Grindhouse, there was speculation that McGowan was dating Robert Rodriguez, the film's director.
 In May 2007, it was reported that they confirmed their relationship while appearing hand-in-hand at the Cannes Film Festival.
-On October 12, 2007, it was announced by Zap2it.com that McGowan was engaged to Rodriguez.
+On October 12, 2007, it was announced by Zap2it that McGowan was engaged to Rodriguez.
 They reportedly split in October 2009.
-In July 2013, after one year of dating, McGowan became engaged to artist Davey Detail.
+In July 2013, after one year of dating, McGowan became engaged to Davey Detail, an artist.
 They married on October 12, 2013, in Los Angeles.
 In February 2016, she filed for divorce from Detail, citing irreconcilable differences.
 The divorce was finalized later that year, in November.

-In January 2019, McGowan pleaded no contest to a misdemeanor drug charge in Virginia concerning cocaine that was found in a wallet she left behind at Dulles International Airport in 2017.
-She received a US$2,500 fine and a suspended jail sentence.
-McGowan moved from New York to Mexico in early 2020 and as of February 2021, is a permanent resident of Mexico and lives in Tulum, Quintana Roo.
-McGowan has stated that she has no plans of moving back to the United States.
+In January 2019, McGowan pleaded no contest to a misdemeanor drug charge in Virginia involving cocaine that was found in a wallet she left behind at Dulles International Airport in 2017.
+She paid a US$2,500 fine and was given a suspended jail sentence.
+McGowan moved from New York to Mexico in early 2020 and in February 2021 became a permanent resident of Mexico, living in Tulum, Quintana Roo.
+McGowan has stated that she has no plans to move back to the United States.